 Educational assistance can cover a variety of educational programs: a high school equivalency diploma, an undergraduate or graduate degree, or professional continuing education.

 Employees can use the educational benefits for many costs, including tuition, fees, books, supplies, and equipment.
 The exact things employees can use the money for depends on your program and the tax code.

 You might choose to distribute the funds at a specific time.
-Here are examples of what you might do:
+For example, you might give:

-- Give the money to employees in advance to pay for classes.
+- The money to employees in advance to pay for classes

-- Give money to employees after they pass the classes with a certain grade.
+- Money to employees after they pass the classes with a certain grade

-- Give half of the funds up front and the remainder after successful completion.
+- Half of the funds up front and the remainder after successful completion

 You can require employees to continue their employment for a specific time in exchange for the educational assistance.
 A worker whose employment ends earlier needs to pay back the funds.

-Employees who aren’t interested in educational assistance cannot use the money for other purposes.
+Employees who aren’t interested in this benefit cannot use the money for other purposes.